-This should be a brief outline of your skills and attributes with special attention paid to key words that are relevant to the job role you're applying for.
+This should be a brief outline of your skills and attributes with particular attention paid to keywords that are relevant to the job role you're applying for.
 It should encourage the reader that their time is well spent reading your CV.

-Tip: Do not forget to review your CV whilst preparing for interview so you can prepare for any awkward questions regarding your claims.
+Tip: Don't forget to review your CV while preparing for an interview so you can prepare for questions regarding your claims.

 Do not confuse your profile with your hobbies and interests.
 This is a professional profile of you as a potential employee.
 They do not want to know that you enjoy playing Sunday League Football.

 Bullet points are a good way of describing yourself.
-Employers and recruiters like this style as it gives them a very quick picture of the person represented on the CV.
+Employers and recruiters like this style as it gives them a rapid picture of the person represented on the CV.

-One of the biggest mistakes people make at this point and a real turn off for employers and recruiters is the chronological order of your CV.
+One of the biggest mistakes people make at this point, and a real turn off for employers and recruiters is the chronological order of your CV.
 You start with your most recent job first and go back from there.
-Nobody thinks that their first job out of school is more relevant than their most recent one.
+Nobody thinks that a first job is more relevant than the most recent one.

-Tip: Do not say you are the Sales Manager if you are not.
-It sounds obvious but if you do get a job offer and your reference from your current employer doesn't back up what you say, all your hard work could have been for nothing.
+- Tip: Do not say you are the Sales Manager if you are not.
+If you do get a job offer and your reference from your current employer doesn't back up what you say, all your hard work could have been for nothing.

 Try and make sure anything you highlight is relevant to the job you are applying for and any achievements are backed up with numbers.